 - original and copy of the certificate of tax registration for the first operation

 - according to the category of goods or services being brought into Madagascar, relevant additional authorisations from supervising departments might be required.

 All perishable foods must be labelled in French or English before sale of the product, with the following information:

 - recommended storage method

-- name and registration number (if applicable) of the manufacturer
+- name and registration number (as applicable) of the manufacturer

-- intended use of the product (if applicable).
+- intended use of the product (as applicable).

 Methods of quoting and payment

 Metric system is used in Madagascar